 Interested person transactions ("IPT") are transactions between the Group and interested parties such as major shareholders and board members.
-JC&C operates under the IPT rules of the SGX-ST Listing Manual and has guidelines in place to ensure that IPTs are conducted fairly and on arm's length basis, and there are procedures for the review and approval of IPTs, as further elaborated below.
+JC&C operates under the IPT rules of the SGX-ST Listing Manual and has guidelines in place to ensure that IPTs are conducted fairly and on arm's length basis.